Light travels in straight lines with relatively little diffraction.

 The wisdom of Beekman.
 "We don't see things.
 We see light bouncing off things."

 A plane mirror produces only one inversion: front-to-back.
 This is called a perverted image.
+The pair of warning signs on the right illustrates lateral inversion.

 The law of reflection